harsmac/Realtime-Alerting-System-for-Autonomous-Vehicles/README.md

 The second folder contains the script for running a realtime alerting system using the precalculated distance vectors from VGG 16 which are made available here: https://drive.google.com/open?id=1TO6UEdBqJaRKV9AMWFd9nffi7oXk09Bk

+### 3. realtime_result_images:
+The third folder contains few of the test images from the Oxford Dataset, their scores and the explanations for the same.